Zodiac Clothing Company Ltd.

-Zodiac Clothing Company Ltd. (ZCCL or ZODIAC /ˈzəʊdiˌæk/) is a manufacturer of men's clothing that owns the ZODIAC, ZOD! and z3 brands.
-The company produces men's apparel and accessories for Indian and International markets.
-It was started as ‘House of Zodiac’ in by M. Y. Noorani in 1954 as a necktie manufacturer.
+Zodiac Clothing Company Ltd. (ZCCL) is a manufacturer of men's clothing that owns the Zodiac, Zod! and z3 brands.
+The company produces men's apparel and accessories for Indian and international markets.
+It was started with the name of ‘House of Zodiac’ by M. Y. Noorani in 1954 as a necktie manufacturer.
 ZCCL was incorporated as a private limited company in 1984.
-ZCCL was listed as a public limited company in 1994.
+It became a deemed public limited company in December 1993 and went public in January 1994.

 As of 2018, Zodiac Clothing Company Ltd. has been following a company-owned model for its retail chain of 121 stores, with more than 2,100 direct on-roll employees and 1,500 independent retailers.

-History

-In 1984, Zodiac Clothing Company (ZCCL) was incorporated as a private limited company.
-It became a deemed public limited company in December 1993 and went public in January 1994.

 Mergers and acquisitions

 In 1992, Zodiac Textiles & Apparels Export Pvt.
 Ltd. (ZTAEPL), Multiplex Packaging Pvt.
 Ltd. (MPPL), and Bangalore-based Knitwear Pvt.
 Ltd. (BKPL) amalgamated with ZCCL.
 In 2004, ZCCL acquired a Dubai-based shirt manufacturing company for close to INR 25 crore.